|Course Length:||3 Years Full-Time|

 Modules in Year 2 are also compulsory and will cover a variety of areas that will allow you to examine the law that regulates the relationship between citizens and government, provides you with an understanding of the key principles of land law and considers what has to be proved against defendants in criminal trials in England and Wales before they can be subject to punishment.
 You will examine the fundamentals of European law and the relationships between national and EU legal orders and have the option to study an advanced legal skills module.
 By the end of Year 2 you will have completed the study of all of the compulsory subjects which are required to obtain a qualifying law degree.

 In Year 3 you will study optional modules.
 These cover areas such as employment, company and consumer law, as well as jurisprudence – the theory or philosophy of law.
-In addition, you can choose from a range of other specialised subjects, including sports, family, tax and international trade law.
+In addition, you can choose from a range of other specialised subjects, including sports, intellectual property, tax and media law.
+Taking the Law Clinic Experience module provides the opportunity to work in the department’s Pro-Bono Law Clinic and offer legal advice.

 How will I study?